Viper4/3081W_PradoEditor/src/README.txt

 Implements support functions for parsing artwork metadata and initializing the `Artwork` struct.
 Contains parsing logic for CSV fields.

 4. `image_cache.cpp`
 Manages caching of OpenCV `cv::Mat` images using a static map.
 Provides fast retrieval and ensures only one copy of each image is held in memory.
+To be implemented in the final version of the application, not applicable to Version 1.0.

 5. `image_scroll_gallery.cpp`
 Implements a Qt widget (`ImageScrollGallery`) to show artwork images in a grid view.
 Supports scrolling and updating visible images dynamically.
+To be implemented in the final version of the application, not applicable to Version 1.0.

 6. `prado_editor.cpp`
 Implements the main application window setup.
 Connects the UI defined in Qt Designer to the rest of the application logic.